 - Keep family names and their contact information.

-- Prepare information for someone to care for any children in the home.
+- Prepare sensitive information for someone to care for any children in the home.
 Include the school they go to.
 Work with the school in preparing a release form for that child or children to be released to your designated contact.
 If your child is a U.S. citizen, ensure that a spouse is identified as having parental rights.

 - Write down your bank account information for easy access by the family.
 Before ICE arrives, work with your bank to put a family member’s name on your accounts.
 If you don’t have an account, leave a blank check so that your money can be withdrawn.